 Before giving a quote I will need to see a clear photo of your quilt top, if not in person.

 A deposit of 25% of the estimated cost of quilting will be payable prior to starting your project, and the remainder in full when you pick up your quilt.
 For quilts being shipped back and forth, payment in full will be required before I ship your finished quilt, and all shipping charges will be your responsibility.
 Return shipping must include insurance.

 PREPARING YOUR QUILT:

 - Please have your seams completely sewn and secure, threads trimmed, and top squared and pressed so all seams are flat.
 I will be unable to accept quilt tops that won’t remain smooth or stable when pulled taut for quilting, or those with borders/edges wavy enough to interfere with a satisfactory end result.

 - Backing and batting: please cut each of these 8″ wider and 8″ longer than the quilt top itself.
 Ensure backing is squared and cut straight on all edges.
 Pieced backing should have horizontal rather than vertical seams to ensure smooth loading on the long arm frame.

 - I prefer to work with battings that come on a roll, but will accept bagged batting if creases are easily removed.
 I usually have batting available for purchase if you don’t have your own: Hobbs 80/20, Tuscany wool, and Quilter’s Dream poly select when available.
 I don’t work with high loft resin bonded polyester batting.

 Please be sure your expectations fit within the scope of the service I offer before surrendering your handiwork to my studio 🙂

 Below are some photos that show my quilting style.
-For more examples of the work I do, please visit my Customer Quilts page and check out the completed quilts shown there.
+For more examples of the custom work I do, please visit my Customer Quilts page and check out the completed quilts shown there.
 Contact Me for any additional questions or information!